Smart Card FAQs

 PlusBus, discounted and Anglia Plus season tickets cannot be issued on Smart Cards.

 Not quite.
 Whilst Oyster is similar in that it is a plastic card that can also hold Season Tickets, unlike Oyster the Greater Anglia Smart Card will not have a ‘Pay As You Go (PAYG)’ feature.
 Weekly, Monthly, Custom Duration and Annual Season Tickets are available on Smart Cards.
 You will, however, be able to include a London Travelcard with your Season Ticket on your Smart Card, for travel within London zones, just like you can for a paper Season Ticket.

 The Greater Anglia Smart Card is available to anyone over 16 years of age, who wants to travel using a Weekly, Monthly, Custom Duration (e.g. three months) or Annual Season Ticket on the Norwich, Southend and Cambridge to London routes (for example, Bishop’s Stortford to Cambridge, or Rayleigh to London).
 We are also offering Travelcard add-ons, so you can buy a ticket to any London zonal combination (for example, Colchester to London Z3-6).
 Customers with Annual Season Tickets on their Smart Card are entitled to Gold Card benefits, just like a paper ticket.

 If you're a current Season Ticket holder and you have more than one month's validity on your ticket, you can apply for a Smart Card via our 'Smart Swap' service at selected stations.

-The card will be sent to you within five workings days by First Class post to the address specified.
+The card will be sent to you within three workings days by First Class post to the address specified.

 Simply log in to your account, your Smart Card will automatically be linked to your account.
 You can then purchase your Season Ticket.

 - Log in to your account, select where you’re travelling from and to, and how long you need your Season Ticket for.